facebook/react/docs/docs/optimizing-performance.md

 ## Profiling Components with Chrome Timeline

-In development mode, you can visualize how components mount, update, and unmount, using the performance tools in supported browsers.
-For example
+In the **development** mode, you can visualize how components mount, update, and unmount, using the performance tools in supported browsers.
+For example:

 <center><img src="/react/img/blog/react-perf-chrome-timeline.png" width="651" height="228" alt="React components in Chrome timeline" /></center>